The history of school land and buildings

 Light Timber Construction schools

-In the early 1950s, the Director of Education, Sir Alan Hollick Ramsay, proposed that a standard template for all schools be adopted.
-The Chief Architect of the Public Works Department took this brief and developed the Light Timber Construction (often abbreviated to LTC) design for schools.
+In the early 1950s, the Director of Education, Sir Alan Hollick Ramsay, proposed using a standard design for all schools.
+The Chief Architect of the Public Works Department then developed the Light Timber Construction (LTC) school design.

 Black and white photo of what appears to be almost completed Burwood High School buildings using the Light Timber Construction design.